 Sell to the heart and the brain will follow.

 2. Stories Add Value To Your Product

-When I was young, I went to the library on an exciting field trip.
+When I was a kid, I went to the library on a seemingly boring field trip.

 And you were only allowed to view it for 15 minutes.

 Do you think I viewed this book as valuable?

 When you attach a story (or history) to a person or product, the value increases tremendously.

 3. Stories Help The Buyer Relax And Listen

 People can only focus on one thing at a time.
 If your story is compelling enough, you will hold their attention much longer.